Butler scores 41, Heat take Game 1 from Celtics 118-107

 Horford’s absence, however, was a surprise.

 He entered the league’s health and safety protocols Tuesday afternoon, which ruled him out of Game 1 and quite possibly could keep him out for multiple games going forward.
-Yet even without two starters, Boston had a chance.
+And it’s not clear if any other Celtics could need testing.

-“Other than the third quarter, I think we won every other quarter,” Pritchard said.
-“Obviously, we try not to let that happen next time.”
+“I’m honestly unsure about that as of now,” Celtics coach Ime Udoka said pregame.

 TIP-INS